spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 4. The PCG upgrade begins shortly after the update.
 Two new nodes are created on vSphere, and the PCG is upgraded to a three-node cluster.

 <InfoBox>
-Scaling a 3-node cluster down to a 1-node cluster is not permitted.<p></p> A load balancer instance is launched even for a 1-node PCG to support future expansion.
+Scaling a three-node cluster down to a single-node cluster is not permitted.<p></p> A load balancer instance is launched even for a single-node PCG to support future expansion.
 </InfoBox>

 # IP Address Management (IPAM)